kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 When you read and practice what you learned you can get better.

-I created this website to provide a collection of free self study lessons.
+I created this website to provide a collection of free self-study lessons.

 I also offer paid training and books if you need extra help.